jolicode/castor/doc/docs/going-further/extending-castor/events.md

+---
+description: >
+  Learn how to listen to and react to events in Castor by registering listeners, and explore the built-in events for advanced customization of your tasks.
+---

 # Listening to events

-Castor provides utilities to listen and react when event happened inside your project.
-It allows to implement custom logic at various points in the application lifecycle.
+Castor provides utilities to listen and react when events happen inside your project, allowing custom logic at various points in the application lifecycle.

 ## Registering a listener